Stevenson High School (Lincolnshire, Illinois): History

+In the 1980s, the release of "A Nation at Risk" and the arrival of Richard DuFour as school principal marked pivotal events.
+During the 1980s and 1990s, the school's student activities program expanded, providing over 100 clubs and teams for students.
+By the late 1990s, intense student competition led to the formation of a task force to find solutions to issues like grading system manipulation.
+In 1992, a community referendum determined that Stevenson would remain the district's only high school, with 52% supporting this option.
+In 1995, Stevenson underwent its largest expansion, growing by more than 50% with a $25 million project.

 Stevenson has grown since its opening to become one of the largest high schools in the area.
-The school has undergone various additions over the years, the first being in 1970 where the school gym, auto shop, and pool were renovated.
+The school has undergone various additions over the years, the first being in 1970 where the school gym and pool were renovated.
 To accommodate the increasing student population, another round of remodeling occurred in the mid-1990s.
 After the addition of the three-level east building in 1995, the physical size of SHS increased to more than six times its original size of 113,000 square feet.
 The new east building included 60 new classrooms, a new Performing Arts Center (PAC), the Patriot Aquatic Center, Field House, and the Technology Center, among other projects as well.
 Also built was a new indoor walkway ("The Link") between the original west building and the new east building.

-The link is very crowded.
+In 2002, a referendum seeking an increase in the education tax rate received nearly 70% support from the community, stabilizing the district's finances.
+Since 2002, DuFour's retirement year, he had become a leading voice for school reform within the education community until his death in 2017.
+In April 2008, Education Week featured Stevenson High School in an article about its successful implementation of professional learning community practices.

 In 2004, the main entrance to the school was completely rebuilt and transformed into another commons area now known as "The Point."
-Other renovations that year included more fine arts areas around the band, choir, and orchestra rooms in the west building as well.
-Around 2008, many of the athletic fields were expanded and the football field got new turf.
+Other renovations that year included more fine arts areas around the band, choir, and orchestra rooms in the west building.
+Around 2008, many of the athletic fields were expanded and the football field received new turf.
 In that same year, the original auditorium was renovated as well.